-WoW Classic Guild Guide - Leading your Guild as the Guild Master
+WoW Classic Guild Guide - Leadership as a GM

 Setting up your own guild in Azeroth on either side, Alliance or Horde is a blessing and a curse at the same time.
 It's a wonderful experience, just like creating your own business or sports team.
 You gather strong and competent players to stand by your side, slowly developing trust and chemistry within the ranks of the team.
 And as you experience new pieces of content together, finish raids and dungeons together, setting up ambushes, and murdering enemy faction members, you will create this wonderful bond between a group of people with one simple goal.
 To make a name for themselves and their guild while having an amazing journey in Old School Vanilla WoW Classic.
 Author of this guide has led his successful guild on retail WoW and private servers (WotLK expansion patch) for 4 straight years.
 So stay with us for a longer time if you want to build a guild with a great reputation, with players that will live through contributing to the guild.

 But there are some hardships that you will experience, as a leader, or as a member.
 There's lots of commitment involved.
 Lots of hard decisions, that will never be black and white.
 You will need to become a socialized monster, especially as a leader to command respect and gather players who have the same goal as you, and who are willing to give it all to pursue that common goal.
 It will be hard.
 Some people you like will become inactive and disinterested after some time.
 Some of them will leave just like that, and some - you will have to cut loose for the greater good.

 If you are strong and resilient enough to form up a guild, and go through those hardships to ensure the success and happiness of you and your guild members - there's a long way to go.
 But with enough will, and thanks to reading this specific premoium guide posted right here on the blog - you have a chance to launch into some great heights.
 In the end - every piece of pain and hardship will be worth it.

 Before you Form Up a Guild - Leadership